We have

 received some questions

 gang hooks and below you will find that answer.
+It is called "drift fishing" and is our go to river fishing technique.
 If anyone is

 not able to fully understand